UniExeterRSE/LCAT-archived/docs/network.md

 ![](images/adaptation.png)

-# Old things we are not doing - but keeping here for documentation purposes
+# Things we previously decided we are not doing - but keeping here in case we change our minds!

 ## 6. Ways to reduce uncertainty